• econda integration

 </script>

-This is how it works: When Varify runs an experiment, a DataLayer event varify with the variable varify_abTestShort pushed.
-The format is e.g. 1234:5678 (Experiment ID:Variation ID) or 1234:Original.
-The script intercepts this event and sends it on as an econda target event.
+This is how it works: When Varify runs an experiment, a DataLayer event varify using the variables varify_experimentName and varify_variationName pushed. varify_experimentName contains the name of the experiment, varify_variationName the name of the variation that was played.
+The script intercepts this event and sends both values as econda tested-Event continues.

 econda integration with Google Tag Manager